New date – Whose story is it?

 Philip Pullman will discuss the place that storytelling has in our lives, with particular reference to the work done by Ann McPherson and others in paying proper attention to the stories and experiences of patients.
 What is the function of storytelling?
 Is it essential, or is it trivial?
 How can we help it happen, and understand what’s going on when it does?
 He will be looking at fictional stories (stories about storytelling) as well as depending on his own experience as a storyteller.

 The lecture will be a webinar format and so if you have a question you would like asked at the event please could you submit it beforehand.
-Questions should be emailed to email@example.com or included on the registration form below by 12:00 on Monday 22 February.
+Questions should be emailed to email@example.com or included on the registration form.
 If you have trouble accessing the registration form, or have any other queries please email Yoland.

 About the speaker